roma-apps/AppIRC/README.md

 		// FCM token to send pushes
 		// Disabled by default
 		// shoud be like serverToken: "AAAALxJhc0Q:APA91bFVC5YwqyFMcXW0ow.........."
-		// Applen APNs keys should be added to related FCM project to enabled pushes on iOS
+		// Apple APNs keys should be added to related FCM project to enabled pushes on iOS
 		// More about FCM and how to get key - https://firebase.google.com/docs/cloud-messaging/
 		serverToken: "",
 	},